argusiot/data_platform/README.md

   plc: Experiments to read from a PLC.
 Should be moved to the data_exporter
        repository.

-  machine_analytics: Holds implementation of the Quilt algorithm.
+  quilt: Holds implementation of the Quilt algorithm.

   tsdb_abstraction_layer: Contains implementation of the argus_tal package.